zscaler/terraform-gcp-cloud-connector-modules/examples/README.md

 1. A valid GCP Administrator account to create a terraform service account with access to deploy required resources
 2. GCP service account json keyfile copied to examples/{deployment type}/credentials/
 3. GCP Region (E.g. us-central1)
-4. During Limited Availability, private image access can be granted to Zscaler customers by reaching to your account/support team
+4. During Limited Availability, compute image access can be enabled for customers by reaching to Zscaler Support

 ### Zscaler requirements
 5. A valid Zscaler Cloud Connector provisioning URL generated from the Cloud Connector Portal